research-ag/enumeration/README.md

 ### Motivation

 Canister services often track their users by principal.
-Per-user data is then stored in a tree or hashmap where key is the principal and the value is the user data.
+Per-user data is then stored in a tree or hashmap where the key is the principal and the value is the user data.

 The motivation of this data structure is to enumerate the users in the order that they were registered.
 This result in a permanent user number for each user.